Back to Floor Sanding

 DIY Floor Sanding, Why Not?

 This is not just about parquet sanding but for the floor restoration as a whole.
 Patience is a trait which not everyone possesses and time is a luxury not everyone can afford.
-In addition, while many of us won’t admit it, more than a few among us simply lack the will to see some tasks to their completion.
+Besides, while many of us won’t admit it, more than a few among us simply lack the will to see some tasks to their completion.
 We grow bored or discouraged or find some excuse not to proceed.
 Floor sanding can be painful and costly, especially to those who have never attempted something similar before.
 Try it at your own risk but if you do, give it your best.
-Unfortunately, we have seen many DIY projects which were left abandoned at some point and only made our own work harder later on.
+Unfortunately, we have seen many DIY projects which were left abandoned at some point and only made our work harder later on.